Semperfii/Signa/front/README.md

-# bpleague
+# signa

-> The front package for BPLeague.
+> The front package for signa.

 ## Build Setup